-Monitors should take care to reduce the possibility to contracting diseases carried by insect vectors such as West Nile virus (mosquitoes) and tularemia (horse flies).
+Monitors should take care to reduce the possibility of contracting diseases carried by insect vectors such as West Nile virus (mosquitoes) and tularemia (horse flies).
 Other factors to consider are dehydration, weather exposure, stings, and potential site access issues such as barbed-wire fences, broken glass, steep slopes, and mud.

 Equipment